 The Constitution of the NSS establishes the executive branch.
 It vests the executive power of the NSS in the president.
 The power includes the execution and enforcement of Bills, alongside the responsibility of appointing Cabinet Members, Senate Members, and Legal Representatives.
 The president represents the people of the NSS EMU and takes an active role in promoting his or her policy priorities to members of the Senate and The School Authority.
 In addition, as part of the system of checks and balances, the Constitution gives the president the power to sign or veto bills or decisions.
 The power of the presidency has grown substantially since its formation, as has the power of the NSS as a whole

 Through the Annual Elections held by the International Office, registered Nigerian students vote directly the president and the vice president to a single-year term.
-Only One vice president has become president by virtue of a president's resignation and removal from office.
+Two vice president's has become president by virtue of a president's resignation and removal from office.

 The School and the Constitution set qualifications for holding the presidency: Citizenship; a CGPA of not less than 2.50; and no Criminal Record.
 The Constitution states that no person who has been elected to two presidential terms may be elected to a third.
 In all, 14 individuals have served 15 presidencies spanning 14 full one-year terms.
-Ibrahim Saghir served two non-consecutive terms, so he is counted twice, as both the 13th and 15th president.
+Ibrahim Saghir served two non-consecutive terms, so he is counted twice, as both the 13th and 15th president and also would be counted as the longest serving president of the NSS (2018,2019-2021) as well as the fisrt president to step down fromoffice officially.

-Ibrahim Saghir is the 15th and incumbent president of the Nigerian Students Society of Eastern Meditteranean University North Cyprus.
-He assumed office on December 4, 2019.
+Izu Nwamara is the 16th and incumbent president of the Nigerian Students Society of Eastern Meditteranean University North Cyprus.
+He assumed office on October 12, 2021 at 12.00 noon GMT+3.

 The existence of the association dates as far back as 2006, Baba Zakari was unanimously elected as the Pioneer President of the then Nigerian Students Association EMU defined the structure of the Nigerian Students Association, also referred ideas to solve problems of discrimination against Nigerian and African Students.
 With his team, fought for the rights of Nigerian students and African students in EMU in general.